The Maryland Equity and Inclusion Leadership Program

 The year-long arc of the program uses theory and empirical research to inform participant learning and class discussions while at the same time developing leadership and project planning skills to encourage participants to put theory into practice.
 The program is truly more than theory and discussion – it is a real opportunity for our participants to engage, build connections, and act to become part of the change they seek in their organizations and communities.

-Program format and structure
+Program Format and Structure

-The program includes a two-day opening retreat at the beginning of the year, followed by ten monthly day-long sessions that are held in-person, and a concluding colloquium in which participants present their DEI projects to the program community.
+The program includes a two-day opening retreat at the beginning of the year, followed by ten monthly sessions held in-person, and a concluding colloquium in which participants present their DEI projects to the program community.
 This yearlong program is delivered through dynamic speakers, interactive activities, and facilitated group discussions.
 It also includes ample networking opportunities, as well as between-session coaching, small group dialogue, and reflective exercises for participants.

 The Maryland Equity and Inclusion Leadership Program is offered jointly by the Schaefer Center for Public Policy at the University of Baltimore and the Maryland Commission on Civil Rights.